carlynorama/django_test_deploy/deploy_tools/provisioning_notes.md

 * see nginx.template.conf
 * replace SITENAME with, eg, staging.my-domain.com
 * replace SERVER_USERNAME with the username/groupname for the sites
+* replace PROJECT_NAME with the name of the django project

 ## Upstart Job